 - Self-driving option available

 About the Swamp & Plantation Tour

-Explore the Maurepas Swamp on our customized flat-bottom boat.
+Explore the Maurepas Swamp on our customized flat-bottom boat or pontoon boat.
 Our small group size of six ensures that you get a chance to ask our local naturalist captain all the questions you want.
-Our small boat’s engine doesn’t scare wildlife away and allows us to get deeper into the swamp that you would with the large-boat operators.
+Our relatively small boats get you deeper into the swamp that you would with the large-boat operators and our efficient engines don’t scare the wildlife away.
 In fact, there are no other boat tours in the area where we go, which allows for a really special experience.
 Learn more and see more!

 For lunch we visit one of our favorite local Cajun restaurants (note that lunch is not included in the tour price).

 After lunch, we visit the Whitney Plantation, which aims to give visitors a realistic look at life in the pre-Civil War South.
 While the restored antebellum mansion is beautiful and grand, the walking tour tells the story of this part of American history through the eyes of the enslaved.
 It’s an educational and moving experience not to be missed.

 - Guided 2-hour tour of the Maurepas Swamp in a purpose-built boat.